 The very fact that there exist multiple types of surrogacy demonstrates how each type has its own advantages that different people recognize as important to them.

-Traditional surrogacy holds one distinct advantage over other forms of surrogacy.
+Holds one distinct advantage over other forms of surrogacy.
 It is clinically simple.
 Yes, there is something to be said for the simplicity of the procedure, as all it requires is the insertion of the intending father’s or donor sperm into the surrogate mother.
 The process may be more sanitary and less intimate than it used to be, but it is still the same basic system that was used for thousands of years, long before anybody could understand what a complicated term like “reproductive technology” would even mean.